-When an evacuation is anticipated, follow these checklists (if time allows) to give you and your home the best chance of surviving a wildfire.
+When fire weather is severe (i.e. a Red Flag Warning has been issued), a fire is burning nearby, or an evacuation is anticipated, follow this checklist (if time allows) to give you and your home the best chance of surviving a wildfire.

-Alert your neighbors, especially if they are have children, or are elderly or disabled.
+- Alert your neighbors to heightened risk on Red Flag Days, or when a fire is burning nearby, especially if they have children, or are elderly or disabled.

 On Your Person

-- Dress in long sleeves and long pants, heavy cotton or wool is preferable no matter how hot it is.
+- Dress all family members in long sleeves and long pants; heavy cotton or wool is best, no matter how hot it is.

-- Cover your face with a dry bandanna or cotton or wool cloth or scarf OVER an N95 respirator.
+- Cover faces with a dry cotton or wool bandanna or scarf over an N95 respirator.

-- Drink lots of water and stay hydrated.
+- Drink plenty of water, and stay hydrated.

-- Locate your pets and place in carriers NOW.
-You will not be able to catch them when panicked as a fire approaches.
+- Locate your pets and place them in carriers NOW.
+You won’t be able to catch them when the fire approaches.

-- Be sure your pets wear tags and are microchipped.
+- Be sure your pets wear tags and are registered with microchips.

 - Prepare horses and large animals for transport and consider moving them to a safe location early, before evacuation is ordered.